 The Basics of Small Business Incorporation

 As many small business owners know, forming a corporation may provide you with limited personal liability for any debts that your business owes.
 However, incorporating a small business and maintaining it as a corporation is not as easy as just filing a few papers with the secretary of state's office.
 Along with filing the necessary papers and fees, you will also need to keep very accurate and detailed business records in order to file taxes for your corporation.
-As well, you will need to follow some formalities that go along with the decision making and record keeping for your corporation.
-To sum it all up, you have to be organized.
+The basics of small business incorporation are summarized below.

 In most situations, owners of corporations will be protected by the shield provided by the limited personal liability laws.
 However, there are some situations in which this limited liability will not protect the owners of a corporation.
 An owner of a corporation can be personally liable for corporate debts or obligations if the owner:

 - Personally guarantees (puts up personal assets) a bank loan or business debt which the corporation fails to pay off